 The twisted configuration of the grain and the frequent bark inclusions and voids are challenging to work and the forms difficult to hollow but the removal of the bark reveals a secret, ethereal landscape, unseen by anyone before.
 Parts of the form are sculpted smooth and others left raw and untouched.
 Heavy, forceful hollowing gives way to sandblasting and fine and dextrous work cleaning up every fissure and contour.
 Pieces are bleached and scorched and tirelessly hand-worked to different lustres and an alabaster-like smoothness.
 They become objects that invite touch and objects that touch us, reminding us of our elemental and emotional bond with wood and our relationship to the Earth.

 Brought up in a rural village in Wales, Eleanor Lakelin now lives and works in London.
 Having originally worked in education in Europe and West Africa, Eleanor retrained as a cabinet-maker in 1995.
 For the last twenty years she has dedicated herself to working in wood and honed her skills through a series of masterclasses.
 Since 2011 she has concentrated her practice on making sculptural forms and vessels and has exhibited widely in the UK.
 Recent exhibitions include Art Monte-carlo, Nature Lab at Design Basel and a collection of work showcased at the British House in Rio de Janeiro, Brazil during the Olympic Games 2016.
+She was most recently nominated for the British Wood Awards 2017

 Works by Helen Carnac, Christopher Duffy, Ernst Gamperl, David Gates, Ruth Gurvich (kindly loaned by Vacheron Constantin), Zaha Hadid, Marlène Huissoud, Eleanor Lakelin, Gareth Neal, John Makepeace, Aneta Regel, Marc Ricourt, Wycliffe Stutchbury, Joseph Walsh and Nic Webb.